 No-Bake Fat Elvis Peanut Butter & Banana Pie

-2 packages graham crackers (about 12-15 whole crackers) 1 cup pretzels
+graham crackers (about 12 to 15 whole crackers)

 To prepare the filling, first bring a pan of water to a simmer and place a heat-proof bowl over top (or use a double-broiler).
 Add 1 cup of cream, 1/2 cup of peanut butter, and the peanut butter chips to the bowl and stir until melted.
 Once melted and completely combined, place the bowl in refrigerator until completely chilled, about an hour.

 Set a second heat-proof bowl over the simmering water.
 Add the remaining 2 cups cream and the chocolate chips.
 Stir until melted and thoroughly combined, then stir in the salt.
 Place the bowl in refrigerator until mixture is cool and chilled completely, about an hour.

 While the fillings are chilling, prepare the crust.
 Combine graham crackers and 1/2 cup of the pretzels in a blender or food processor.
 Process until the crackers have turned to crumbs and pretzels are in small pieces.
 (Alternatively, place the crackers and pretzels in a zip-top bag and crush with a rolling pin.)

 Combine the graham cracker-pretzel mixture in a bowl with the melted butter and stir until thoroughly mixed.
 Pour the mixture into a 10-inch cake pan with a removable bottom, and press it into the the bottom and up the sides.
 (This pie can also be made in a 9-inch pie tin; you will not need all of the crust mixture.)

 Slice 1 whole banana and half of the second panana into rounds.
 Arrange them in a single layer over the bottom of the crust.